ElazarK/content-docs/playbooks/Enrich_McAfee_DXL_using_3rd_party_sandbox.md

+Detonates a file in Wildfire and if malicious, pushes its MD5, SHA1 and SHA256 file hashes to McAfee DXL.
 Example of bridging DXL to a third party sandbox.
-Detonate a file in Wildfire and if malicious - push its MD5, SHA1 and SHA256 file hashes to McAfee DXL.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.